toilville/twinning/CONTRIBUTING.md

 ---

+**Twinning** - AI-Human Collaboration with Data Sovereignty

-Thanks for helping build something that matters!
+Thanks for helping build something that truly empowers human agency in the AI era!